jongrimm/btpdsnap/README.md

 **NOTE:** Since snapd doesn't know that btpdsnap.btpd is a daemon, it doesn't know how to stop it, so you'll need to manage that manually.
 Especially important when you need to update or remove the snap!
 You can stop the daemon via `btdpsnap.cli kill`.

+**NOTE:** The snap is confined to only file access in its own snap data areas, or in $HOME.
+So you'll probably need to add .torrent files from one of those to locations and specify the directory via the `-d` flag to btdp.cli.